Skip to main content

 Resolved or withdrawn complaints

-In these cases, an Adjudicator will give everyone involved in the complaint their written view (or ‘Opinion’) of the outcome.
+In these cases, a caseworker will give everyone involved in the complaint their written view of their decision.
 If all parties agree with the Adjudicator’s Opinion, the case will be closed.

 The complaint is discontinued